vvzen/open-pipe/README.md

 5. If you're only accessing `self` a few times, it doesn't need to be a class.

+6. If it looks simple, then probably it is simple.
+Don't be tempted to wrap things in a class just to make it look "professional" - always first write your implementation as a function.

 ### Tests are first class citizens

 1. When choosing abstractions, pick the one that it's easier to test.
 The less boilerplate code is needed to test something, the better.

 2. Use TDD when it makes sense.
-This helps keep a clean API and focuses on shipping the right features and an intuitive interface.
-TDD does not means lack of design – if used carefully, TDD works best to help you guide towards the right abstractions.
+This helps keep a clean API and focuses on shipping useful features while providing an intuitive interface.
+TDD does not means lack of design – if used carefully, TDD works best to help you guide towards the most practical abstractions.

 ### Use schemas to limit responsibilities